aceslowman/threejs_procedural/taskell.md

 ## Doing

+- [improvement] each shader should actually contain an instance of ShaderPass.
 - [feature] Begin implementing RayTracing Renderer mode.
     > Currently, the obstacle is turning OFF the render cycle when switched over to raytracing, and then turning it back on when switched back to normal mode.
-- [improvement] each shader should actually contain an instance of ShaderPass.
+    * [ ] Need to kill all active workers when renderer changes.
+    * [ ] Terrain is not showing up displaced.
+    * [ ] Light brightness has to be ludicrously high to show up in the raycasting renderer.

 ## Done